 This is a delicious side dish for your turkey, chicken, or roast pork.
-The trick is the double strength chicken broth.
+The trick is the double strength chicken or turkey broth.
 It gives that poultry flavour without needing to be stuffed inside the bird.
 This recipe is a great way to use up those last bits and pieces of stale bread you stick in the freezer for later.
 Serves 10 to 12.
+(Prepared on Dinner Television, October 10, 2015)

 450 gr bread, cut into 3/4″ cubes